-ii.
-Any disputes between the Parties with respect to liability for equipment charges will be resolved as follows:

-a.
-The Parties’ designated on-site representation will act in good faith and use reasonable efforts to resolve any disputes.

-b.
-Should such efforts require further management escalation, Kellogg will designate either its Senior Director of Customer Distribution or its Senior Director, Kellogg North America Distribution and Service Provider will designate its corresponding counterpart as the representatives in additional negotiations.

-c.
-If further escalation is necessary, the Parties will resolve in accordance with the Dispute Resolution Process.

 2.11 Service Provider is liable and responsible for ensuring that the Facility, its contents, and the equipment used in or at the Facility are consistent with Applicable Laws, Kellogg standards and are in the proper condition to ensure a safe environment for the Parties’ employees, contractors, third-party providers, or any visitors or guests to the Facility.
 Service Provider has the authority and responsibility to stop any unsafe or dangerous acts immediately.
 Service Provider must have in place a documented safety program that is administered such that all workforce activity and Facility conditions are managed and maintained in a safe environment.
 Service Provider will make any reporting required of Service Provider by Applicable Law (including but not limited to OSHA metric reporting) available to Kellogg upon request.
 Service Provider must ensure that “Lift Drivers Daily Equipment Safety Checklists” are performed and kept on record.
 Service Provider must prepare and share any safety or other incident reports with Kellogg both as they occur and as requested by Kellogg.
 Service Provider must notify Kellogg of any inspections and results of such inspections or visits and is required to pass all such inspections.
 Failure to perform in accordance with this Section is considered a material breach and any damages incurred by Kellogg as a result of such material breach will be the responsibility of Service Provider to remedy at its sole cost and expense.
-Notwithstanding the foregoing, in the event Kellogg dedicates an area in the Facility specifically for the performance of services by Kellogg or another third-party provider, Service Provider will not be liable or responsible for ensuring a safe environment for non-Service Provider employees in such area to the extent Service Provider does not control the area or contribute, directly or indirectly, to any unsafe condition therein.
+Notwithstanding the foregoing, in the event Kellogg dedicates an area in the Facility specifically for the performance of services by Kellogg or another third-party provider, Service Provider will not be liable or responsible for ensuring a safe environment for non-Service Provider employees in such area to the extent Service Provider does not control the area or contribute directly to any unsafe condition therein.

 2.12 Service Provider will be required to follow the guidelines from Kellogg Quality as set out in Appendix I and to provide all Services in accordance with the performance standards set out in Schedule 2.
 In addition, Service Provider is required to follow American Institute of Baking (“AIB”) Consolidated Standards for Food Distribution Centers, as outlined in their booklet (copyright @2013 or any subsequent updates) Sections 1 (Operational Methods and Personnel Practices), 2 (Maintenance for Food Safety), 3 (Cleaning Practices), 4 (Integrated Pest Management), and 5 (Adequacy of Prerequisite and Food Safety Programs).
 Periodic sanitation inspections may also be done by Kellogg Quality and other Kellogg personnel.